hpcleuven/VscDocumentation/source/brussel/tier1_sofia.rst

 ``24`` CPU cores per GPU (1/8 of the CPU cores on a node).
 Job requests that do not follow this ratio will be rejected.

-This policy avoids situations where GPU credits are available but cannot be used because there are insufficient CPU credits.
+This policy avoids situations where GPUs are available but cannot be allocated because insufficient CPU cores available on the node.
 It also helps keep benchmark results representative of production runs by ensuring that all jobs use the same core-to-GPU ratio.

 .. _sofia_help: